sensei-hacker/inavwiki/MSP-Navigation-Messages.md

 5. If the final entry in a mission is a WAYPOINT, the inav treats it as POSHOLD_UNLIM.
 6. For inav's "follow-me" mode (WP#255, POSHOLD engaged), P1 may be used to send an orientation heading (0-359 degrees).
 7. inav 3.0 and later, P3 defines the altitude mode.
 0 (default, legacy) = Relative to Home, 1 = Absolute (AMSL).
 Ignored for releases prior to 3.0.
-8. inav 3.0 and later, P2 defines the ground elevation offset (in metres) between the assumed home location and the LAND WP.
-If set reasonably accurately, this should result in smoother / timely landings where the difference is greater than a few metres.
+8. inav 3.0 and later, P2 defines the ground elevation (in metres) for the LAND WP.
+If the altitude mode is absolute, this is also absolute; for relative altitude, then it is the differencebetween the assumed home location and the LAND WP.
 Ignored for releases prior to 3.0.

 ## Geospatial Units